GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Data Processing

 \subsubsection{Conversion to Jy~beam$^{-1}$}

-We determined the noise-source-units to Jy~beam$^{-1}$ conversion factor as a function of frequency by comparing the Gaussian-fitted amplitudes of the raster scans in RR* and LL* to the flux density of the corresponding calibrator sources in \citet{perl17}.
+We determined the noise-source-units-to-Jy~beam$^{-1}$ conversion factor as a function of frequency by comparing the Gaussian-fitted amplitudes of the raster scans in RR* and LL* to the flux density of the corresponding calibrator sources in \citet{perl17}.

 Two of the calibrators, Cas~A and Tau~A, are supernova remnants, and are known to change over time.
 We tested their suitability as calibrators using the Cyg~A conversion factors to calibrate the Cas~A and Tau~A raster amplitudes for days when both Cyg~A and one of these were observed.
 Cyg~A is a bright radio galaxy and its flux is not expected to vary in time.
 From the resulting calibrated Cas~A and Tau~A spectra, we found that these sources have changed substantially since the observations for \citet{perl17} and we rejected them for calibration purposes.
 When the fourth calibrator, the radio galaxy Vir~A, was calibrated using the conversion factors developed for Cyg~A, the resulting spectrum agreed with \citet{perl17}.
 However, the lower flux density of Vir~A led to a noisy spectrum, and using conversion factors developed from Vir~A raster scans would have introduced additional noise to the scans.
 Ultimately, we only used Cyg~A raster scans to calibrate all azimuth scans.